-- (a) The cross currency interest rate swap is used to hedge cash flow interest rate risk arising from the floating rate term loans amounting to RM4,380,600 (2016 RM9,408,000).
-This cross currency interest rate swap receives United States Dollar at a floating interest equal to 3 months LIBOR + 1.75%, pays Ringgit Malaysia at a fixed rate interest of 5.30% plus the differential between LIBOR + 1.75% and Cost of Funds + 1.75% and has the same maturity terms with the term loans as disclosed in Note 21 to the financial statements. - (b) The Group has recognised a gain/(loss) of RM437,331 (2016 (RM266,017)) arising from fair value changes of derivative during the financial year.
+- (a) The cross currency interest rate swap is used to hedge cash flow interest rate risk arising from the floating rate term loans amounting to RM1,866,900 (2017 RM4,386,000).
+This cross currency interest rate swap receives United States Dollar at a floating interest equal to 3 months LIBOR + 1.75%, pays Ringgit Malaysia at a fixed rate interest of 5.30% plus the differential between LIBOR + 1.75% and Cost of Funds + 1.75% and has the same maturity terms with the term loans as disclosed in Note 21 to the financial statements. - (b) The Group has recognised a (loss)/gain of RM(563,084) (2017 RM437,331) arising from fair value changes of derivative during the financial year.
 The fair value changes were attributed to changes in the foreign exchange spot and forward rates.
-The method and assumptions applied in determining the fair values of derivative is disclosed in Note 39.4 (a)(i)(2) to the financial statements. - (c) The Group opts to discontinue prospectively the hedge accounting during the financial year as there is no accounting mismatch.
-In this case, the loss on the hedging instrument that has been recognised in other comprehensive expense from the period when the hedge was effective shall remain separately in equity until the forecast transaction occurs.
+The method and assumptions applied in determining the fair value of derivative are disclosed in Note 37.4 (a)(i)(2) to the financial statements.

-16. FIXED DEPOSITS WITH LICENSED BANKS
+16. FIXED DEPOSITS WITH LICENSED BANK

-The fixed deposits with licensed banks of the Group and of the Company at the end of the reporting period bore effective interest rate of 3.90% (2016 - 4.00% to 4.10%) per annum and 3.90% (2016 - 4.00% to 4.10%) per annum respectively.
-The fixed deposits maturity period is 90 (2016 - 60 to 180) days and 90 (2016 - 60 to 180) days for the Group and the Company respectively.
+The fixed deposits with licensed bank of the Group and of the Company at the end of the reporting period bore effective interest rate of 3.95% (2017 - 3.90%) per annum.
+The fixed deposits maturity period is 90 (2017 - 90) days for the Group and the Company.